 - John Searle Lecture 06: Is the Brain a Digital Computer? (mp3; optional)

 To frame this synopsis, begin with this youtube news report.

 Watson went on the second day to trounce his human competitors.
 More recently IBM has announced that it is licensing Watson as a medical assistant, which raises interesting questions about what precisely it will mean to be a physician.
 This article in the NY Times neatly summarizes the IBM project and where they hope to take it next.

 Does Watson understand the questions it is answering, however?
 This is the challenge Searle presents with the justly famous Chinese Room Thought Experiment.

-I'm grateful to Abby for finding and recommending the following (3+ minutes) segment from the BBC: The Chinese Room Experiment - The Hunt for AI - BBC. (youtube)
+I'm grateful to a former student of Minds and Machines for finding and recommending the following (3+ minutes) segment from the BBC: The Chinese Room Experiment - The Hunt for AI - BBC. (youtube)